K1234-droid/vrm-body-modifier/README.md

 ### License Enforcement
 *   **Automatic Blocking**: This application respects VRM license terms.
 Models with **"No Derivative Works" (ND)** are **automatically blocked** and cannot be loaded.

+### Legal Notice
+This project is an independent open-source tool created by and is not affiliated, endorsed, or sponsored by Pixiv Inc. or the VRoid Project.
+"VRoid" and "VRM" are trademarks of their respective owners.